 Posted on May 15, 2020

-Diana started grade school in about 1950.
+Diana should have started grade school in about 1950.
 It appears she lived in Gardena in 1950 per the 1950 census.
-It’s unknown where she did start grade school in that community.
+It’s unknown where or if she started grade school in that community.
 See chapter 1950s #1.

 Grandmother Virginia LaRocca is listed in an online Gardena 1951 phone directory as a Christian Science Practitioner, see below.
-Husband Joseph is not listed.
+Husband Joseph Ned is not listed.
 This is unusual after looking at decades of the couple linked.
 Had Ned already moved up to the SFV?
 Did the girls and Donna move with him or stay with Virginia another year in Gardena?

 Riverside Drive Elementary is located at 13061 Riverside Drive, very close to the Moorpark house.

-If the Cotterell girls walked to school from their house on Moorpark, all they had to do was turn north on Ethel Ave. and walk straight to the school.
-It could have only taken a few minutes.
+If the Cotterell girls walked to school from their house on Moorpark, all they had to do was turn north on Ethel Ave., and it was a straight walk straight to the school.
+It would have taken only a few minutes.

 There would have been no Ventura Freeway to walk under along the way.
 I think that came in 1959.